Alja9/openCV-python/Face Detection - deep learning/README.md

 You can try to change the format of the image, for example .png try changing it to .jpg or otherwise.
+ Or reduce the length and height in the image